-There are many different types of events, with aspects such as the number of people, and amount of food and space that is necessary.
-These details will determine the extent of the 'sustainability goal' and how it will be put into practice.
+There are many different types of events, with differentiating aspects such as the amount of people, food and space that is necessary.
+These things will determine the extent of the 'sustainability goal' and how it will be put into practice.
 For example, a home event of 25 people will require more food than a small in-office meeting of 10 people, however less than a large community event of 50 people.